baseboxorg/jeffskinnerbox.github.io/content/articles/building-my-linux-box-the-implementation.md

 sudo dpkg -i logitechmediaserver_7.8.1~1411629722_all.deb
 ```

+Someone at Logitech had the brilliant idea that MP3s and other audio files
+should be stored in an online service a while back,
+something that doesn't sit well with me, I prefer to keep them on my LAN.
+Consider this to [roll your own Squeezebox with a Raspberry Pi][14].

 <h2>Configuring Samsung SCX-4521F Printer/Scanner</h2>
 When it comes to printers and scanners, Ubuntu advices that you should simply plug it in and try!
 Ubuntu claims that if it's a newer model USB scanner / printer,